JuanJakobo/Pocketbook-Nextcloud-Client/README.md

 * PocketBook InkPad 3 Pro (PB740)

 ## Usage
 To login type the servername (e.g. https://domainname) or the WebDAV URL (e.g. htts://domainname/remote.php/dav/files/UUID) (You can look up the WebDAV URL in the files app->seetings.), Username and Password.
-You then will be redirected to the root file folder of your nextcloud instance.
+If you have 2FA enabled, you have to set up an App specific password. (https://docs.nextcloud.com/server/latest/user_manual/en/user_2fa.html#using-client-applications-with-two-factor-authentication)

+Next you will be asked where you want to save the nextcloud files.
 To download a file, click on it.
-A synced file can be either opened, synced or removed.
+If you want to sync a folder click it until an menu appears.
+In this menu select "sync".
+The folder sync will only sync files that are "newer" on the server side.
+It ignores .sdr files.

 ## How to build